 Back to our chicken-egg product or audience first question, the answer is to do both in parallel.
 What I perceived as beginner’s luck was, in fact, a co-creating model, and I didn’t even know it, much less set out to do it that way on purpose.

 Co-creating in this context means you are creating in sync with your audience, while you’re building the very same audience and your product.

 Choose your medium and create content to attract your ideal audience — may be you will blog, create interesting Instagram images, share tips on Pinterest, or shoot short how-to videos for YouTube.

 Regardless of your medium, you can work on reaching your ideal audience with your content, and when they engage with you (or not!), it will tell you what resonates, and what doesn’t.

 This allows you to get live, timely feedback for the direction of your product, establish a common baseline for your audience, thus informing at which level of learning to aim your product.

 The thing to keep in mind is that you need to create — that’s whether you are creating outreach content to attract new followers or a chapter in your book, you need to get BIC (butt in chair) and create.

 Though I’m thrilled you stopped by and read this post right to this point, stop reading right now, and go write something of your own!

 Yes, a comment on this post counts as content you created!

 PS: Can’t decide on what to create?
-Get the Plan Me Right Trello-powered board game.
+Get the Brand & Biz Trello-powered board game.
 It’s free, and been known to get champion procrastinators to make a decision and actually create!